 Other good options include Dusky, a high-yielding variety, Imperial Black Beauty (one of the most compact), and Easter Egg.

 The hydroponic nutrient solution for your eggplant is one of the most important considerations to make.
 Ideally, the pH should be around 5.5 to 6 with a ppm between 1750-2400.

 Check the nutrient solution every few days and top it off with water.
-Unlike many other kinds of vegetables you might grow in a hydroponic system, the nutrient solution for eggplant only needs to be changed out about once every 30-60 days - these plants are relatively light feeders.
+Unlike many other kinds of fruits you might grow in a hydroponic system, the nutrient solution for eggplant only needs to be changed out about once every 30-60 days - these plants are relatively light feeders.